 Mandatory e-invoices in the public sector

-As of 1 April 2019, there is a legal requirement that all purchases in the public sector be invoiced by electronic invoice.
+As of 1 April 2019, all purchases in the public sector must be invoiced electronically.
 Since SLU is a public sector agency, this affects our suppliers.

 Mandatory e-invoices as of 1 April 2019

-As of 1 April 2019, there is a legal requirement that all purchases in the public sector be invoiced by electronic invoice (e-invoice).
+As of 1 April 2019, all purchases done in the public sector must be invoiced electronically (e-invoice).
 A pdf invoice does not count as an electronic invoice.

 How this affects suppliers to SLU